What is this medicine?

 How should I use this medicine?

-Take this medicine by mouth with a drink of water.
-You may take this medicine with or without food.
-If it upsets your stomach, take it with food or milk.
+Take this medicine by mouth with a glass of water.
+You can take this medicine with or without food.
+Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-Remember that you will need to pass more urine after taking this medicine.
-Do not take your doses at a time of day that will cause you problems.
-Do not take at bedtime.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.